Journey into Space

 Video: an epic day out

 This summer holidays, get ready to boldly go where no visitor has gone before, when you journey into space at Eden.

-This summer, explore our solar system and uncover the secrets of the universe – all in one epic family day out in Cornwall.
+Don’t miss the chance to explore our solar system and uncover the secrets of the universe – our space programme ends on 3 September.